 In conclusion, adding a high-quality video to your profile can be the most powerful aspect of your LinkedIn Profile.
 As a LinkedIn expert, it’s one of the most important

-things I recommend to my clients.
+things I recommend to my clients (and i am pretty confident that other LinkedIn Experts, LinkedIn Trainers & LinkedIn Consultants will agree with me on this).
 The successful ones, the long-term vision ones, the ambitious ones, see this immediately!

 Of course, the video has to be relevant to your clients, your industry, your prospects, not just a “brag”.
 It also needs to be aligned with your professional goals!
 So make sure it has significant content, as well as high-production value; you want people to watch it with interest through the end, once they’ve clicked on “play”.
 This is more important than ever, when you consider that LinkedIn has approximately 500 million members and is growing by leaps and bounds every day.

 In the crowded social media atmosphere, it is becoming more and more difficult for any one person, no matter how accomplished, to stand out.
 Adding video is a powerful way to establish yourself as an authority, and a person (employer, collaborator or potential client) viewing your video, if it’s done well, gets to feel like he/she knows you already.
 And remember, people do business with those they know, like and trust!
 How great is that?!
 So what are you waiting for?